Last Updated on Samuel Franklinby

 To utilise the Commando at maximum effectiveness players will want to consider these strategy tips based on the situation.

-- While it can be tempting to spray and pray when playing the Commando you need to be efficient with your ammunition if you are going to contribute to start from finish.
+- While it can be tempting to spray and pray when playing the Commando you need to be efficient with your ammunition if you are going to contribute from start to finish.
 One tapping ZEDs with headshots where possible should be your focus with full automatic bursts only used on the larger enemies for raw DPS power.

 - As a Commando you should look to fill roles in your team where they are lacking given you have flexibility to change your focus.
 While you can’t reach the effectiveness of a specialised class you can utilise your weapon options to push your damage from trash ZED clearer to a backup large ZED fighter when required.